EddieKarlsen/EddieKarlsen/README.md

 ## 👋 Hello, I'm Eddie Karlsen

 I'm currently studying programming with a focus on embedded systems development.
-I'm learning the languages C, C++, and Java, with additional emphasis on Java development.
+I'm learning the languages C, C++, and Java,

 I'm also passionate about thermodynamics and history.